conedevelopment/bazar-docs/media.md

 ### Using Conversions

-You can easily access to the conversions of a medium model by using their URL and path functions:
+You can easily access the conversions of a medium model by using their URL and path functions:

 ```php
 use Bazar\Models\Medium;